khilnani/dot_files/README.md

 =========

 All files are copyright their respective owners.
-My custom dot files are free to use provide you say thanks.
+My custom dot files are free to use provided you say thanks.